×

 • Catalan is spoken as a national language in: Andorra, France, Italy, Spain.

 You will also get to know the continents where Tagalog and Catalan speaking countries lie.
-Based on the number of people that speak these languages, the position of Tagalog language is 58 and position of Catalan language is not available.
+Based on the number of people that speak these languages, the position of Tagalog language is 58 and position of Catalan language is 32.
 Find all the information about these languages on Tagalog and Catalan.

 Tagalog and Catalan Language History